arutneva1/IB_Simple/README.md

 ### Operational notes & safeguards

-* **Client isolation** – Each account operates under its own IBKR client ID and orders are tagged with the relevant account code so activity for one account cannot leak into another.
+* **Client isolation** – Orders are tagged with each account code so activity remains separated.
+All accounts share the `[ibkr]` `client_id` in `config/settings.ini`; per-account client IDs are not currently supported, so use separate runs with different configs if distinct IDs are required.
 * **Pacing and backoff** – Requests are throttled to respect IBKR pacing limits.
   The rebalancer backs off and retries when the API signals rate‑limit violations.